 The most important factor in your paving project is picking the type of paver you want.
 Pavers come in three different materials: natural stone, brick, and concrete.

 Natural stone gives an earthy aesthetic, but it can be expensive.
 However, they’re not ideal for high traffic areas because they can break.

-Brick is a strong and stain resistant paving material.
-These days, bricks can be made from other materials like clay or dyed concrete.
+Brick is a strong and stain-resistant paving material.
+Manufacturers offer bricks made from alternative materials like clay or dyed concrete.

 Concrete is the most affordable paver option, and it’s strong and durable.
-It comes in many styles and colors and with interlocking patterns, and you can seal it to retain its color.
+It comes in many styles, colors, and interlocking patterns, and you can seal it to retain its color.

-When it comes to picking color, the best way to go is to keep it simple and pick a color that will accentuate but not distract from your home.
+When it comes to selecting a color, the best way to go is to keep it simple and choose a color that will accentuate but not distract from your home.
 When picking colors, you have to remember that different colors express different emotions.